itsa4ankush/hello_world/README.md

 # The hello world, because traditions are important!

-## This READ ME offers a insight into all the projects since I have used to name them as some favourite cusines, because I am a foodie.
-LOL
+## Since I have decided to name all the projects based on popular food cusines or some of my favourite dishes.
+This READ ME helps and gives an overview of the project.

 ### 1. The Butter Chicken!